dmouscher/nomic/rules-public.md

 For a trade to be made,
 in #actions it must be set.

-## 348

-On December 25th every active player may request 20 of any one resource and recive it as a gift once.
-A player may roll once a d20 dice, and if it equals 20,then the player has observed santa, and may mug him for an extra gift request of 20 resources of any one item.
-These actions may only be preformed on December 25th 2018.

 ## 349

 A new section Called “Task Board” will be added to the business tab in the discord.